osresearch/ncube/instructions.md

 Flags:
   * C ← 0   no other changes

-Description:
-The Carry Flag is set to zero.

 Exceptions:
   * none

 #### CMC - COMPLEMENT CARRY
+The Carry Flag is reversed.

 Opcode:
 ```
   3B     CMC        CoMplement Carry